Taludas/SmallModsCollection/imya.md

 ![banner](https://user-images.githubusercontent.com/64583643/170460843-5c8c864d-399d-4ce3-9ec5-5070ab1a02e1.png)

 Adds three new variations of the Anarchist Loudspeaker Ornament.
-1. No flags
-2. One Flag with Player Banner/Colour
-3. Two Flags with Player Banner/Colour

 Cycle through the variations of the original Loudspeaker ornament with your individual hotkey (Standard: Shift+V) to get to the new variations.